AbdallahAbuKhurma/Code301-Reading-Notes/Code 301 - Intermediate Software Development/Class3.md

 Given the code below, we use the map() function to take an array of numbers and double their values.
 We assign the new array returned by map() to the variable doubled and log it:

-### Rendering Multiple Components
+"### Rendering Multiple Components

 You can build collections of elements and include them in JSX using curly braces {}.

 Below, we loop through the numbers array using the JavaScript map() function.
-We return a <li> element for each item.
+We return a (li) element for each item.
 Finally, we assign the resulting array of elements to listItems

 ### Basic List Component